 Italy offered the most choice at my budget (as little as possible!), and Sicily was the most affordable.
 But while I'd once apprenticed to a sculptor in Tuscany, I'd never made it to Sicily.
 So a year before I bought my studio, I flew out for a visit to get a taste of the island.
 In Rome I saw my dad for the first time in years, then took a night train down to Sicily's east coast.
 It's the most developed part of Sicily, and the most Greek.

 It was the off season.
 Cool air coasted through uncrowded streets.
 I wandered through the historic town of Siracusa by the sea, took the Circumaetna train up and down the notorious volcano, and scandalized hotel staff by chatting with old men whose wives waited for them at home.
-(Never mind that my husband was waiting in mine, far away in Hong Kong at the time.)
+(Never mind that my husband was waiting in Hong Kong.)
 The island's checkered history has left traces of civilizations past: Islamic, Spanish, Bourbon.
 The food is exquisite, and the urban accents are easy to understand — Italian's a second language for everyone here, too.

 I wanted to come back.
 And knew that I would, some day soon.